Heat vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Heat Betting Records & Stats

-- Miami has played 58 games this season that finished with a combined score over 210.5 points.
+- Miami has played 63 games this season that ended with a combined score over 209.5 points.

-- This season, Miami has won five of its 14 games, or 35.7%, when it is the underdog by at least +140 on the moneyline.
+- Miami has played as an underdog of +300 or more once this season and lost that game.

-- Oddsmakers have implied with the moneyline set for this matchup that Miami has a 41.7% chance of pulling out a win.
+- The moneyline set for this matchup implies Miami has a 25% chance of walking away with the win.

 Heat vs Nuggets Additional Info